drsusmitadas/mesalabs-day4-lab1/content/friday/_index.md

  {{< card link="morning-session/" title="Convergence Testing" >}}
 {{< /cards >}}

-# Asteroseismology in MESA
+# Asteroseismology with MESA

-In this series of labs, we will familiarise ourselves with `GYRE` --- a tool for computing the normal-mode frequencies of spherical stars.
-This series of labs is mainly intended to teach you how to do asteroseismology using `MESA` —  not asteroseismology itself — but we have also prepared a brief primer on asteroseismology [here](img/index.pdf).
+In this series of labs, we will familiarise ourselves with applying `GYRE` --- a tool for computing the normal-mode frequencies of spherical stars --- to stellar models produced with `MESA`.
+This series of labs is mainly intended to teach you how to do asteroseismology using `MESA` —  rather than asteroseismology itself — but we have also prepared a brief primer on asteroseismology proper [here](img/index.pdf).

 Slides for the Friday labs can be found [here](slides).